lab596/civiform/Technical-contribution-guide.md

 ## Getting started

-To set up your environment and learn how to run a local CiviForm server and run tests, see [Getting started](https://github.com/seattle-uat/civiform/wiki/Getting-started).
+To set up your environment and learn how to run a local CiviForm server and tests, see [Getting started](https://github.com/seattle-uat/civiform/wiki/Getting-started).

 ## Issue tracking